Globegitter/vagrant-nodejs-redis-mongodb/README.md

 # Vagrant Box for SailsJS

 ##Features
-Get up and running with SailsJS quickly.
+Get up and running with SailsJS blazingly fast, so you only have to worry about what you're good at - developing.
 This box comes with:
 * Ubuntu 14.04
-* Nodejs v.0.10.x, Redis stable release, MongoDB, MySQL
+* Nodejs v.0.10.x, Redis stable release, MongoDB 2.6.*, MySQL
 * Auto-reload of your server whenever you change a file using forever.
 * Port-forwarding and all the other useful things you are used to from your Vagrant setup